LuchKlooster/ConventCommons/README.md

 As result a list of MxObjects of type used in the DataGrid2 is desired.
 So we have to explicit name the entity type.
 That forces us to make a copy of the JavaScript Action.
-No code changes are required, just the choice of entity type.
+No code changes are required, just the choice of entity type has to be changed.

+**Note:**
+This solution is only recommended with small amounts of data (up to 10.000 rows).
+For larger amounts of data a server-side solution (Microflow) is a better solution.

 ### Configuration of Get Filtered List in Mendix Studio Pro